raposho/raposho/README.md

 so uhmm...
 ![a cute reaction gif](https://media.tenor.com/udpvn47fJ_QAAAAC/nanachi-made-in-abyss.gif)

-I'm experimening?? ...
+I'm trying to figure what to do now ...

 ### Things I want to do
-- host some project i have
+- do something awesome w my life
-- learn something interesting
+- learn some useful skill
-- that includes programming
+- actually, i'd like to play guitar
 - a custom Bocchi fumo (like [this one](https://www.youtube.com/watch?v=JE9B0qMsONY))

 <!--